CORROBORATING WITNESS—KEN BURNS (ABOUT MOTHER ANN LEE)

 WITNESS

-Radical purity, celibacy, confession, communal life, equality between men and women, and nonviolence.
+Radical purity, celibacy, confession of sin, communal life, equality between men and women, and strict nonviolence.

 SPOCK